 “But you can’t be this good and not show for too much longer,” Jon Pope said.
 “It wouldn’t be fair to those of us who have to go to openings every weekend and pretend to be moved by another critique of capitalist aesthetics.”

 “Thank you,” she said.

 “Are you kidding?
 Thank you.
 You rescued my night.
 Those bros at the party were about to realize I haven’t seen a Lakers game since the 90s.
 I might not have survived.”

-“Some place must be open,” she said.
-“Let me take you to a nice restaurant to thank you for being such a patient and generous critic of my work.”
+He jumped to his feet.
+“Some place must be open,” he said.
+“Let me take you to a nice restaurant to celebrate you and your work.”

-“I’ve got a better idea,” he said.
-“This grant I’m on is paying for my hotel.
-So why don’t we go to my room and order as much room service as we can, and eat everything in the minibar?”
+“I’ve got a better idea,” she said.
+“Why don’t we go to your hotel room and order as much room service as we can, and eat everything in the minibar?”

 In the elevator on the way up to his room at the Ramada, there was an awkward silence.
 Their shoulders were nearly touching as they went up past the second and the third and the fourth floors.
 Suddenly she turned and kissed him.
 She was pretty sure that was what she was doing there, but not entirely, and the possibility of imminent humiliation added to the thrill.
 By the time her lips touched his, he was already kissing her back.
 Her hands were in his hair.
 The sandpaper roughness of his cheek woke up her nervous system.
 Their bodies were slamming against the far handrail in the elevator.

 There was a journey into the bedroom.
 That was her chance to change her mind.
 He ran four fingers across the small of her back as he guided her through the doorway.